How to Thicken a Thin Lawn

 Spread grass seed evenly over the lawn.
 For overseeding, use around 25-35g per square metre (roughly half the rate you’d use for a new lawn).

 Choose a seed mix that matches your existing grass and suits your conditions.
+For spring renovation, Spring Lawn Seed is optimised for spring soil temperatures.
 For shady areas, use a shade-tolerant mix.
 For heavy traffic, choose a hardwearing mix.
+Not sure which seed is right?
+See our Best Grass Seed UK buyer guide.

 Step 6: Topdress (optional but recommended)